geovanarochamp/crud-users/README.md

 ### Built With

-React, NextJS, axios, useSWR, Zustand, Material UI, react-hook-form, zod.
+React, NextJS, axios, useSWR, Zustand, Material UI, react-hook-form, zod, react-number-format.

 ### Prerequisites

 To run this project, you will need to be on a Node version equal to or greater than 16.